-Since the introduction of the Civil Partnership Act 2004, which came into effect on December 5th 2005, same sex couples have been able to commit to each other in the same way that married couples do.
+Since the introduction of the Civil Partnership Act 2004, which came into effect on December 5th 2005, same sex couples have been able to commit to each other in the same way that opposing sex couples do.

 There is only one ground for civil partnership dissolution in this jurisdiction; that the partnership has broken down irretrievably.
 This can be established within the petition in a number of ways known as facts:

 - Behaviour by the Respondent which means that the Applicant cannot reasonably be expected to live with the Respondent;